gltechwriting/gltechwritingrepo/Portfolio/explanation.md

 ### Spotify

-The following example shows a Connector module configured to return data about a specific artist from Spotify.
+We have designed an example using a Connector module configured to return data about a specific artist from Spotify.
+The full example was built using the walkthrough described in the [Connector Module Worked Example](https://github.com/gltechwriting/gltechwritingrepo/blob/main/Portfolio/how-to-guide.md), which uses the [Get Artist's Top Tracks](https://developer.spotify.com/documentation/web-api/reference/get-an-artists-top-tracks) endpoint.
 Some of our users are involved in social media, so returning statistics about music artists is helpful when creating content for our audience.

-[screenshot]

-This specific example was created using the walkthrough described in the [Connector Module Worked Example](link), which uses the [Get Artist's Top Tracks](https://developer.spotify.com/documentation/web-api/reference/get-an-artists-top-tracks) endpoint.

 ## Useful Information